 Do you dream of living abroad while freelancing as a proofreader and copy editor?
 Or thought of starting your own proofreading business on the side?
 Are you wondering what to do and where to start?
 Who better to get advice from than people who’ve been in exactly your shoes, with the same goals and thoughts.
-We went straight to our High-Level Proofreading Pro graduates, who have all started successful editorial businesses, for their advice.
+We went straight to our High-Level Proofreading And Copyediting Pro graduates, who have all started successful editorial businesses, for their advice.
 Hopefully their tips will inspire you to take those first steps towards making your dream of working with words a reality.

 Start With A Topic You Know

 When Lucy Usher moved from London, England, to Melbourne, Australia, her journey into editorial work began.
 She started a side business as a proofreader to fill in the time between advertising projects, and now enjoys working from her favourite Melbourne cafes.
 The senior account director in advertising shares her advice for those considering proofreading and copyediting:

 “Give it a go.
 You’ll soon realize whether it’s something you enjoy doing or are having to force yourself through.
 I’d also suggest starting with a topic you are already familiar with, so you can focus on learning the ins and outs of proofreading and managing clients without having to research a whole new topic area at the same time!”